the Claire McCardell Project

 Expand public recognition of exceptional women

-Statue Goal Met, Campaign Underway to Create Garden
+Statue Goal Met, Garden is Next

 In mid 2019 the club commissioned award-winning sculptor Sarah Hempel Irani to take the sculpture from concept to reality and in fall of that year officially launched a fundraising campaign with a $209,000 goal.
 Within just a few months, the project garnered endorsements and substantial financial support from prominent business, public sector, government, and educational leaders and individuals.
 Among these are Frederick City’s mayor and its planning/zoning and parks divisions, our county executive, Heritage Frederick, Hood College, the Public Art Commission, and the Tourism Council.
 The project has received generous grants from Delaplaine Foundation, Inc., Ausherman Family Foundation, and Celebrate Frederick, along with contributions from many private donors.

 Donations as of September 2020 have met the goal, allowing the sculpture to be installed in 2021.
 A campaign is underway now to raise $55,000 to complete an elegant garden surrounding the statue.
 Sharon Stone, owner of Poole's Stone and Garden in Frederick, has proposed the exciting concept below.